Jail Time for California Domestic Violence Offenses

 What Domestic Violence Offenses Will Send a Person to Jail?

+The last thing anyone wants is to be jailed for domestic violence.
 The average jail time for domestic violence offenses is greatly affected by the seriousness of injuries (if any at all) suffered by your accuser.
 Judges also take into account any previous record you may have, as it is more likely that you will serve more time if the victim has significant injuries or you have a violent history.

 Judges typically require that you serve a minimum of 30 days for a misdemeanor domestic violence conviction, however this is “typical,” and not set in stone.
 Some judges may allow you to serve probation if this is your first offense, or if the victim’s injuries are not significant.
 A felony conviction carries up to four years in custody.